-Each gas utility shall install an outside shutoff valve on every new and every renewed service line and on any existing service line that does not have such a valve when repairs are made that require excavation and the installation can be accomplished without further excavation.
+(a) Each gas utility shall install an outside gas shutoff valve at the curb or at the outside meter on:

+1. Every new service line, as of February 20, 2007, and every renewed service line; and i.
+When repairs are made that require excavation; and ii.
+When the installation can be accomplished without further excavation.